-This is intermediate level professional work in a specialized or general patient area.
-As an employee in this role, the Advanced Practice Provider (APP) has received specialized training to function within a multidisciplinary configuration of providers delivering safe and high-quality patient care.
-Before performing in this role, the physician assistant, nurse practitioner, or certified nurse midwife must be approved to practice medical acts, tasks, or functions by the appropriate State Board as directed by the associated practice act.
-An employee at this level may be trained in one specialized area(s) such as family planning but will more likely have a broader medical background and will function in a variety of settings.
-As with the APP I, employees obtain a thorough patient history and physical examination; perform appropriate diagnostic and therapeutic procedures; order medications, tests, and treatments; record, develop and maintain health care and therapeutic plans; and counsel patients.
+This is intermediate level professional work in augmenting the primary health care physician in making medical diagnoses and dispensing medical treatment.
+An employee in this role has received specialized training to function as an assistant to or extension of a physician.
+Before performing in this role, the physician assistant, surgeon's assistant, or nurse practitioner must be approved to practice medical acts by the appropriate State Board.
+Approval to practice medical acts includes giving a medical diagnosis, ordering therapy, and prescribing medications outlined in the approved formulary.
+An employee at this level may be trained in one specialized area(s) such as family planning, but will more likely have a broader medical background and will function in a variety of settings.
+As with the Physician Extender I, employees obtain a thorough patient history and physical examination, perform appropriate diagnostic and therapeutic procedures, record and present this information to the physician, develop and maintain health care and therapeutic plans, and counsel patients.
 Employees may function as primary/secondary assistants to the surgeon in routine, non-complex surgical operations as a regular function of the position.
-These employees are practicing in collaboration with a supervising physician who is ultimately responsible for the employees' medical practice.
-The APP and supervising physician must have a current collaborative practice agreement.
-The collaborative practice agreement must describe the arrangement for the APP and physician's continuous availability to each other for the ongoing supervision, consultation, collaboration, referral, and evaluation of care provided by the APP.
-A supervising physician (or backup supervising physician) must be immediately available, if needed, for consultation.
-The employee always functions in collaboration with the supervising physician.
+These employees are practicing with a physician who is ultimately responsible for the employees' medical practice; supervision from the physician includes a set of mutually agreed to patient care protocols and medical guidelines with the physician immediately available by telephone or physically, if needed, for consultation.
+The employee always functions under the supervision of a primary or secondary physician.
 In addition, the employee may also function under the direction of non-medical personnel, i.e., nursing or administration while performing non-medical acts.
 This work has been identified in State hospitals, university infirmaries, local government public health and mental health programs, correctional units, and in other agency clinic settings.